-F Bridges are required for the crossing of larger streams or rivers where culvert crossings Description are not feasible.
+Performance Ice blockage potential in French drains has not been adequately asses Issues/Limitations performance has not been assessed.
+Susceptible to blockage by siltation.
+Design capacity is not as well defined as those for a culvert.
+Clean rock fill is critical to the performance of the French Drain.
+Benefits Constructed of natural local and/or local materials.
+Bridge Bridges are required for the crossing of larger streams or rivers where culvert crossings Description are not feasible.
 The installation of bridges requires hydraulic design studies Description undertaken to evaluate suitable hydraulic design criteria to avoid flooding or any unexpected damage to the adjacent ground.
-Installation Locations Bridge locations are assessed using a river hydraulics analysis assuming an appropriate return period with an allowance for ice accumulation.
+Bridge locations are assessed using a river hydraulics analysis assuming an appropriate return period with an allowance for ice accumulation.
+Typically rest on foundations Installation Locations constructed on either side of the watercourse.
+Typically installed at locations where hydraulic efficiency, fish habitat, and/or fish passage are considered important.
 Permitting process may be required for watercourses where authorizations are Performance Issues/ required depending upon watercourse classifications.
-Limitations Possibility for sediment on the bridges from vehicle crossings to build up and release Linitations into the water, requiring routing maintenance to ensure the platform prevents this release.
+Limitations Possibility for sediment on the bridges from vehicle crossings to build up and release into the water, requiring routing maintenance to ensure the platform prevents this release.
+Benefits Can maintain the original stream width (assuming no mid-stream support columns) and streambed materials, and has increased hydraulic efficiency.
 Arch Culvert A culvert consisting of an arch with an open bottom such that native streambed is Description exposed.
 Arch culverts typically rest on foundations constructed on either side of the watercourse.
-Installation Locations Typically installed at locations where hydraulic efficiency, fish habitat, and/or fish passage are considered important.
+Installation Locations Typically installed at locations where hydraulic efficiency, fish habitat, and/or fish Ilistaliation Locations passage are considered important.
 Reduced potential for siltation during installation as water diversion structures are Performance typically not needed.
-Requires labour, equipment and materials (compacted backfill) Issues/Limitations for proper installation.
+Requires labour, equipment and materials (compacted Issues/Limitations for proper installation.
 Clearing of snow and/or ice prior to spring freshet is required to minimize the potential for blockages.
-Benefits Maintains the original stream width and streambed materials and has increased Denents hydraulic efficiency.
+D (): Maintains the original stream width and streambed materials and has increased Benefits hydraulic efficiency.
 Armouring Description Used as a barrier between water flow and roadside material.
 Clean quarry rock and/or clean naturally occurring granular borrow material are used to protect underlying fine- grained material from scour and erosion around crossings.
+May be combined with an underlying non-woven geotextile.
 Installation Locations Around culvert inlet/ outlets, typically on exposed erodible slopes.
-Benefits Effective long-term solution for preventing erosion and re-suspension of susceptible fine grained materials from runoff into crossings.
-Temporary Steel Pipes 5 Description Temporary steel pipes may be installed to limit water interaction with site infrastructure and roads during the freshet period and severe weather events.
+Benefits Effective long-term solution for preventing erosion and re-suspension of sus Deficites fine grained materials from runoff into crossings.
+Temporary Steel Pipes • • • Donofito infrastructure and roads during the freshet period and severe weather events.
 Benefits This is an effective measure to limit sediment and erosion issues short term.